kzlsahin/DynamicChecklist/README.md

 A dynamic checklist would ease the job for you.

 Or,suppose that you are a civil officer who is supposed to receive applications of such kind.
 And think that thare may be 2^5 possible situation, maybe more.
-Then, having this kind of dynamic checklist would do the required logical processing instead of you.
+Then, having this kind of dynamic checklist would perform the required logical processing instead of you.